 165 Use the restroom before getting in line

-Wait can be long therefore it is better to be prepared.
-Visit the restroom before you join a long line.
+The wait can be long; it is better to be prepared.

 166 Visit Walt Disney World outside of school holiday

 There increasingly seems to be no off-peak season at Walt Disney World, but crowds are still lighter when the kids are in school.